 If the actual value falls before or after the goal within the standard deviation set by the target range, the bar turns green.
 If it is outside that standard deviation, the bar turns red.

 All features, capabilities, and epics assigned to the selected program and PI appear in the list view.
-You can toggle between the feature view or the feature by epics view.
-If capabilities are turned on, you can filter features by capability.
-When in the Feature by Epics or Feature by Capabilities view, you can view more work items if desired in either a collapsed or expanded list view using the View More – Collapsed or View More – Expanded buttons, respectively.
+You can toggle between the Feature view or the Feature by Epic view.
+If capabilities are turned on, you can use the Feature by Capability view.
+When in the Feature by Epic or Feature by Capability view, you can view more work items if desired in either a collapsed or expanded list view using the Expand All or Collapse All buttons, respectively.

-When you expand a feature, you can then quickly add stories by inputting the story name and LOE, and then clicking Add.
+When you expand a feature, you can then quickly add stories by inputting the story name and effort points estimate, and then clicking Add.
 The new story shows at the top of the list.

 Use the gear icon to tailor the custom column configuration for your work items.